imacat/reslog/README.md

      the [GnuWin32] home page.
 Be sure to save it as `file.exe` somewhere in your `PATH`.

-   * [Compress::Zlib]
+   * [IO::Compress::Gzip] and [IO::Uncompress::Gunzip]

-     This is used to support reading/writing the gzip compressed files.
+     They are used to support reading/writing the gzip compressed files.
 It is only needed when gzip compressed files are encountered.
-If it is not available, `arclog` tries the `gzip` executable instead.
+If they are not available, `arclog` tries the `gzip` executable instead.
 If that is not available, too, `arclog` fails.
-You should not worry about Compress::Zlib since it comes with Perl since version 5.9.3.
+You should not worry about IO::Compress::Gzip since it comes with Perl since version 5.9.3.
 If not, it is contained in the [IO-Compress] distribution.
 You can download and install it from the CPAN archive, or install it with the CPAN shell:

-         cpan Compress::Zlib
+         cpan IO::Compress::Gzip

      or with the CPANPLUS shell:

-         cpanp i Compress::Zlib
+         cpanp i IO::Compress::Gzip

      For Debian/Ubuntu: